passlab/intel-cilk-runtime/include/cilk/reducers.md

 possibility of races without requiring locks.
 When parallel strands merge, their variable instances are also merged ("reduced").

-The Cilk library includes a general reducer framework and a collection of predefined reducer classes to solve common specific problems.
+The Intel Cilk Plus library includes a general reducer framework and a collection of predefined reducer classes to solve common specific problems.
 Many users will find a predefined reducer class that meets their needs; but more advanced users can use the framework to create new reducers to solve their problems.